coreycampbell925/coreycampbell925/README.md

 ===== 𝐀𝐧𝐠𝐮𝐥𝐚𝐫 =====

-𝟏. 𝐓𝐮𝐒𝐢𝐦𝐩𝐥𝐞 - 𝐡𝐭𝐭𝐩𝐬://𝐰𝐰𝐰.𝐭𝐮𝐬𝐢𝐦𝐩𝐥𝐞.𝐜𝐨𝐦/ - au autonomous driving technology company, I played a crucial role in developing the frontend architecture and features for their web applications.
+𝟏. 𝐓𝐮𝐒𝐢𝐦𝐩𝐥𝐞 is au autonomous driving technology company, I played a crucial role in developing the frontend architecture and features for their web applications - https://www.tusimple.com/

 - Developed frontend architecture for an autonomous driving technology company
 - Created feature-specific modules (OversightModule, GroundCrewModule, AdminModule) to streamline components  and services.